yandex-cloud/docs/en/managed-redis/concepts/storage.md

 ## Choice of disk type during cluster creation {#storage-type-selection}

-The number of hosts that can be created together with a {{ RD }} cluster depends on the type of disk you select and on whether you enable [sharding](./sharding.md):
+The number of hosts that can be created together with a {{ RD }} cluster depends on the disk type you select and on whether you enable [sharding](./sharding.md):

 | Disk type | Non-sharded clusters | Sharded clusters |
 | ------------------------------------------------------------------------- | --------------------------------- | ----------------------------------|